 What’s up with female lead characters that showcase a thrill of money to deplore out to their peasant friends.
-People will binge watch shows such as Gossip Girl, where the renowned Blair Waldorf walks the street as the queen B that she is known to be.
-She will quickly take a swipe of her credit card and have her whole closet revamped with a chauffeur and bellman to follow suit.
+People will binge-watch shows such as Gossip Girl, where the renowned Blair Waldorf walks the street as the queen B that she is known to be.
+She will quickly swipe her credit card and have her whole closet revamped with a chauffeur and bellman to follow suit.
 We’ve all lusted over the Alison Di Laurentis in Pretty Little Liars, who is so scary and powerful in her own right despite the fact of her supposed death.
 These women have a way of being mean, expressing how they feel, and being completely comfortable with themselves without giving a second thought of what others think.
 Perhaps society’s love for watching these shows indicates our own resilience in not feeling free enough to be ourselves.
-Instead, women are told to speak kindly and be sensitive, or else they will become ostracized in society.
+Instead, women are told to speak kindly and be sensitive or become ostracized in society.
 Why does it have to be this way, we ponder?

 Go After What You Believe You Deserve

 Blair Waldorf doesn’t care what anyone thinks about her.
 She decided when to start and end trends—everything goes by her own schedule.
-So when she began to wear cat eyeeyeglasses to school, everyone followed suit.
-The next day, she had no eyeglasses simply because she follows the ebbs and flows of her own desires.
+So when she began to wear cat-eyeblockers’ eyeglasses to school, everyone followed suit.
+The next day, she had no eyeglasses simply because she followed her desires’ ebbs and flows.
 You cannot always worry about coming across as the nice girl who will get pushed around by others.
 Ask for what you believe you deserve, wholeheartedly believe the fire in you and confidently raise the stakes for yourself one step at a time.

 Adopting A Me Attitude Goes Against The Grain